cloudfoundry/php-buildpack/docs/development.md

   - setup the runtime environment and process manager
   - generate a startup.sh script

-If you're looking to extend the build pack, extensions are the way to go.
+In general, you shouldn't need to modify the build pack itself.
+Instead creating an extension should be the way to go.

 ### Extensions

 The build pack heavily relies on extensions.
 An extensions is simply a set of Python methods that will get called at various times during the staging process.
 Writing one is easy and here is an explanation of the methods.

+#### Methods

 ```python
 def preprocess_commands(ctx):